All Episodes

 This is really great.

-Um, I just have a quick observation on Hillary Clinton.
+I just have a quick observation on Hillary Clinton.

 Yeah.

-You know, how is it possible for the smartest woman in the world to be broke after leaving the White House, right?
+Now, how is it possible for the smartest woman in the world to be broke after leaving the White House, right?

 So something is very wrong here.

-So either they didn't pay attention to their own economic experts, or they're very incompetent to manage their own money.
+So either they didn't pay attention to their own economic experts or they're very incompetent to manage their own money.

 This is a very, very shrewd question you are asking.

-It's a very common-sensical question.
+It's a very commonsensical question.

-I've had very few ask.
+I've heard very few ask.

 Let me restate this because there is an answer to this that people on the left would be able to snap off just like that.